Third Year Guide

 Surgery

 You shouldn’t leave valuables in the theatre changing rooms.
-When you’re going into theatre you can bring your phone, a small notebook, money with you in your pocket (basically: small things!).
-You can’t bring bags or stethoscopes or anything else in so if f you have anything valuable with you that day, it’s best to leave it in your locker if you have one.
+When you’re going into theatre you can bring your phone, a small notebook, (basically: small things!).
+You can’t bring bags or stethoscopes or anything else in so, if you have anything valuable with you that day, it’s best to leave it in your locker, if you have one.

-Find whatever theatre your team are operating in (it’s on the noticeboard).
-Then you should hopefully find someone from your team that you recognise and ask them if it’s ok for you to be there for the next operation.
-Teams are generally quite happy to have you there.
+Find whatever theatre your team is operating in (it should be on the noticeboard) or else ask them at morning rounds.
+Teams are generally quite happy to have you in theatre.
 If you’re not scrubbing in, just stand back a little bit and DON’T TOUCH ANYTHING GREEN!

 Modules & Exams